 Good Place for Jumper Cables on Your Vehicle

-In a vehicle, there are many places that you can find jumper cables.
+In a vehicle, there are many places where you can find jumper cables.
 The most common place is in the trunk or under the hood.
 If you have a newer vehicle, it might be under the seat.
 In older vehicles, it could be in a storage compartment.

 When looking for jumper cables, you will want to make sure that they are easily accessible and don’t get tangled up with other cables.
 You also want to make sure that they will stay put when needed and won’t fall out of your car when driving at high speeds.